setrus/CTF/NewbieCTF-2019/pyton_jail.md

 The challenge is composed of a python escape shell.
-When connecting to the server you are dropped into a python shell, but there are restrictions to excaping.
+When connecting to the server you are dropped into a python shell, but there are restrictions to escaping.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~